-There are several options for treatment.
+Several options are available for skin cancer treatment.
 “Immune-modulating treatments can be applied topically as a cream,” Querfeld says.
 “Photodynamic therapies can be applied to the skin that sensitize the cancerous cells to light.
 Patients are then given light-exposure therapy with a special blue light.
 It makes the patient look like they have a severe sunburn for two days, but it treats the whole area.”

-Querfeld also recommends a yearly trip to the dermatologist for a mole check for everyone.
-“If patients have many moles, or already had atypical moles removed, then twice a year.”
+Querfeld also recommends a yearly trip to the dermatologist for a skin and mole check for everyone.
+“If patients have many moles, or already had atypical moles removed, then twice a year," she notes.

 Actually a blood cancer that travels to the skin, cutaneous lymphoma has a favorable prognosis if caught early.
-“There is a risk of about 10 to 15 percent that those patients may have progression, meaning the lymphoma will spread from the skin to organs inside the body or lymph nodes.”
+“There is a risk of about 10-15% that those patients may have progression, meaning the lymphoma will spread from the skin to organs inside the body or lymph nodes,” Querfeld explains.
 It’s important to have any unusual skin condition evaluated promptly by a dermatologist because cutaneous lymphoma can mimic skin conditions like psoriasis and eczema.

-There are several treatment options for cutaneous lymphoma, including immunotherapies and biologic therapies.
+Several treatment options are available for cutaneous lymphoma, including immunotherapies and biologic therapies.
 In its early stages, skin-directed regimens of light therapies and immune-modulating agents applied as creams are used.

 Of course, it’s always best to stop cancer before it starts.
 For skin cancer that means sunscreen.
 Querfeld recommends using sunscreen with an SPF of 30 or higher, and reapplying often.